thing-a-verse/rpi-sense-hat-uf/README.md

 ### Configure the UF to send data
-(replace 10.10.10.10 with the IP addr of your heavy fowrarder or indexer)
+(replace 10.10.10.10 with the IP addr of your heavy forwarder or indexer)
 ```
 splunk add forward-server 10.10.10.10:9997
 ```